616b2f/bsp.nvim/README.md

   }
 })
 ```
+## Create config
-After that go to the root of your project and run `BspCreateConfig <bsp_server_name>` you can use TAB to select between available server configurations.
+After the setup you have to create a config file for your BSP Server, that is located in the root of your project.
+To create the config file run `BspCreateConfig <bsp_server_name>` you can use TAB to select between available server configurations.
 A config file `.bsp/<bsp_server_name.json` will be created for you.
 The server has to be installed for it to work.

 # Available commands